-If mail merging is going to be used in the message, enter the names for the columns of data that will be used as merged fields in the Merge Columns text box, one name per row (see Figure 4-34).
+If mail merging is going to be used in the message, enter the names for the columns of data that will be used as merged fields in the Merge Columns text box, one name per row.
 In order to function correctly, the names of the columns entered here must be the exact names used in the database.

-Figure 5-29 Recipient Details for LISTSERV Selects Recipients from a Database information.
+Figure 5-25 Recipient Details for LISTSERV Selects Recipients from a Database information.
 Any problems with the query statement or the column names will not be detectable until a delivery test is run, so be sure and test thoroughly.